uraimo/buildSwiftOnARM/README.md

-🚨 _This repository is being updated to Swift 4.1_  🚨

-_Click [here](https://www.dropbox.com/s/9ngyhqj0erre56k/swift-4.1-RPi23-Ubuntu1604-Preview1.tgz) for the latest Ubuntu Mate 16.04 binaries snapshot._

-_Check out the `swift-3.1.1` branch for the previous stable release._

 # Building Swift on ARM

-A few, very simple, bash scripts to clone, configure and build Swift on ARM devices.
+A few, very simple, bash scripts to clone, configure and build Swift 4.1.1 on ARM devices.

 Derived from [package-swift](https://github.com/iachievedit/package-swift) by [@iachievedit](https://twitter.com/iachievedit), some patches from [swift-arm](https://github.com/swift-arm/) by [@hpux735](https://twitter.com/hpux735), support for 4.1 derived from the work of [@chnmrc](https://github.com/chnmrc/swift4arm).